AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/extending/experience-fragments.md

 >[!NOTE]
 >
->Mer information om hur du hämtar en resurslösare via en tjänstanvändare finns i Tjänstanvändare i AEM.
+>Mer information om hur du hämtar en resurslösare via en tjänstanvändare finns i AEM.

 <!--
 >For more information on how to get a resource resolver through a service user see [Service Users in AEM](/help/sites-administering/security-service-users.md).